Want the perfect workout program?Take Quiz

 Some see them as their go-to workout.
 Others see them as a form of torture.
 But either way you see them, burpees are a killer, full-body workout.

-This dynamic exercise has an interesting and unexpected history.
+This dynamic bodyweight exercise has an interesting and unexpected history.
 Over time, modifications have been made and variations have been dreamed up all over the world.
-Now, it’s a popular part of a ton of HIIT and circuit training routines.
+Now, it’s a popular part of a ton of high intensity interval training and circuit training routines.

 So what makes burpees so great anyway?
 And how can you add them to your routine?
 Here, we’ll go over everything you need to know to use burpees as a tool to smash your fitness goals.